felipebsouza/simple-image-crawler/README.md

 ## Crawl a page
 ### Parameters

-Send a GET to http://localhost:3000/api/handler passing the following parameters:
+Send a POST to http://localhost:3000/api/handler passing the following parameters:
 - **url**: page URL, HTML encoded, to be crawled and parsed.

 - **token**: credential key set in the **AUTH_TOKEN** environment variable.
 Locally, that token is set in the **.env** file, while in other environments it is set directly in the hosting environment.